Yufei-Ma-098/MSc-Advanced-Project/Weblog.md

 - Initiated drafting of the academic paper to document the theoretical underpinnings, design process, and technical details of the project.

 ### Week 3: User Engagement and Feedback
-- Conducted extensive user testing sessions, and observed user interaction.
-- Analyzed user interactions, refining the installation based on observed patterns and responses.
+- This week, I conducted extensive user testing sessions to observe how participants interacted with "Tensions Within."
+I paid close attention to how they engaged with the installation, particularly noting their responses to the tactile buttons controlling the inflation and deflation.
+- I analyzed these interactions in-depth, focusing on how participants' choices mirrored their emotional states.
+This analysis was instrumental in refining the installation, ensuring that it effectively encapsulated the themes of tension, risk, and emotional projection.

 ### Week 4: Thesis Advancement
-- Continued developing the thesis, focusing on aligning the practical work with academic theories and context.
+- I dedicated this week to further developing my thesis, striving to weave together the practical elements of my installation with relevant academic theories.
+I focused particularly on aligning my work with Carl Jung's theory of projection and Kahneman and Tversky's Prospect Theory.
+- This involved a deep dive into the psychological aspects of my installation, examining how it serves as a reflective space for participants to confront and reconcile their internal and external tensions.

 ## November Activities
 ### Week 1: Finalizing Documentation
-- Dedicated efforts towards finalizing the academic paper and preparing for submission.
+- I invested considerable effort in finalizing my academic essay, meticulously preparing it for submission.
+This paper detailed the theoretical foundations of "Tensions Within," its design mechanics, and the significance of its interactive elements.
-- Began the production of a video demonstration, aiming to capture the essence and impact of the interactive installation.
+- Concurrently, I began producing a video demonstration of the installation.
+My objective was to capture the essence and impact of "Tensions Within," focusing on how it engages and transforms the audience’s perspectives.

-### Week 2: Capturing the Experience
-- Filmed the interactive installation in action, focusing on highlighting user interactions, emotional responses, and the overall impact.